 Chocolate Biscuit Cake

 One of the easiest recipe for one of the most tempting chocolate desserts.
-In our family we do this dessert very often for Sunday or holiday tables.
+In our family we do this chocolate biscuit cake very often for Sunday or holiday tables.
 Something similar as taste was served at the William and Kate Royal Wedding this year.
-The original recipe is made only with biscuits so if you preffer like that omit the walnuts, almonds and dried fruits and use a little less water to the chocolate syrup.
+The original recipe is made only with biscuits so if you prefer like that omit the walnuts, almonds and dried fruits and use a little less water to the chocolate syrup.

 - Makes about 3-4 pieces of cake - 12X3 inches

 - 2 pounds (1 kg) plain biscuits (petite beurre, animal crackers, etc)